HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Public Health Dentists.

 Community Needs Assessment: This assessment evaluates the dental health needs of communities to identify areas for improvement and areas of vulnerability to dental disease.

-Program Development: Public health dentists create and manage programs focused on oral health education, disease prevention (like providing dental sealants to children), free health screenings, and tobacco cessation.
+Program Development: Public health dentists create and manage programs focused on oral health education, disease prevention (e.g., dental sealants for children), free health screenings, and tobacco cessation.

 Policy Development and Implementation: They work with government and community organizations to develop, implement, and evaluate oral health policies and programs that ensure equitable access to care for all.

-Advocacy: They advocate for systemic changes, social justice, and the reduction of oral health disparities within communities.
+Advocacy: They advocate for systemic change, social justice, and reduced oral health disparities within communities.

 Education: They provide educational materials and outreach to communities, schools, and families to promote good oral hygiene and preventive care habits.